juliomrqz/statusfy/packages/docs/src/guide/getting-started.md

 # and answer the required questions
 ```

-It will be generated a basic structure for your project. in the `package.json` file will be available these commands for the development and deployment of your Status Page System:
+It will be generated a basic structure for your project.
+In the `package.json` file will be available these commands for the development and deployment of your Status Page System:

 ``` json
 {